ibm-cloud-docs/vpc/file_storage_vpc_replication_failover.md

 # Replication failover
 {: #file-storage-failover}

-Failover to the replica file share keeps your data available if your source file share becomes unavailable.
-Failover switches the replication relationship so that the replica file share becomes the source file share and the source share becomes the read-only replica file share.
+A failover to the replica file share keeps your data available if your source file share becomes unavailable.
+The failover switches the replication relationship so that the replica file share becomes the source file share and the source share becomes the read-only replica file share.
 {: shortdesc}

 ## Replication failover concepts